 I had long wanted to experience Saradiel country, the place that Sri Lanka’s most infamous bandit made his hideout.
-Venturing into Utuwankande was like going into Sherwood Forest, the sylvan home of Robin Hood and his Merrie Men.
+Venturing into Utuwankanda was like going into Sherwood Forest, the sylvan home of Robin Hood and his Merrie Men.

 Deekirikevage Saradiel was born on March 25, 1835.
 His gang of robbers included Hawadiya, Kirihonda, Bawa, Suwanda, Sirimale and Mammalay Marikkar.
 Together they were a lawless bunch who waylaid carriages and coaches and robbed people of their valuables.
-Today the way to Utuwankande is along the Edna Corporation road, about 3 km towards Colombo from the Mawanella town.
-The junction on the main road is aptly named Utuwankande Junction.
+Today the way to Utuwankanda is along the Edna Corporation road, about 3 km towards Colombo from the Mawanella town.
+The junction on the main road is aptly named Utuwankanda Junction.

 To get to the foot of the hill, you have to walk about a kilometre along the road up to the chocolate factory.
 A footpath behind the factory will take you along typical village scenery through a mixture of rubber, coconut and banana plantations.

 A few buffaloes grazing lazily reminded me of a story about Saradiel .
 It is said that at one time when this area was being combed by the police, Saradiel had escaped by causing a buffalo stampede and made his getaway by hanging on to the neck of one of the beasts!